How old do you have to be?

-Also, many, many of our detasselers duct tape their feet.
-Basically, by wrapping the foot and heel in duct tape right on the skin (not too tight), you eliminate direct friction to the skin.
+Also, many of our detasselers duct tape their feet.
+Basically, by putting strips of duct tape on the bottom and sides of the foot, and also on the heel, you eliminate direct friction to the skin.
 Also, this helps to keep feet a bit drier and less “soggy,” as well as adding some extra support.

 How long do we work each day?

 Usually we will get in about 6 or 7 hours of field work, but we might work anywhere from four to nine hours.
-Field work hours do not include transportation time to and from the field, lunch break, or transportation in-between fields.
+Field work hours do not include transportation time to and from the field or lunch break.
+Transportation in-between fields is paid.

 When will I be paid?